fitnr/censusgeocode/README.md

 Census Geocode
 --------------

 Python 2 and 3 wrapper for the US Census [Geocoder API](http://geocoding.geo.census.gov/geocoder/).
+It comes packaged with a simple command line tool for geocoding an address to a longitude and latitude.

 Basic example: